COMPUTE-LU/AI4MedLife_imaging_2021/README.md

 Detailed instructions will be given in the course.

+People auditing the course cannot take part in the examinations but are welcome to listen to the presentations.

 ## Additional resources
 You can find optional additional training material to deepen your knowledge on https://github.com/Aitslab/training.